zimmra/MMM-homeassistant-sensors/README.md

 - Possibility to use %v% in the name and/or unit strings to get the "value" string from the sensor.
 - Possibility to use %d% in the name and/or unit strings to get the "last update date" string from the sensor.
 - Possibility to use %t% in the name and/or unit strings to get the "last update time" string from the sensor.
+- Possibility to use %r% in the name and/or unit strings to get the "last update time" as a readble ("4 hours ago") string from the sensor.
+- Possibility to use %m% in the name and/or unit strings to get the "last update time" as a moments string (instead of a the HA string) from the sensor.

 ## Sensor icon options
 | value                | Icon | Description |